host6/pool/README.md

 # Pool
 This is a wrapper over standard `sync.Pool` which solves few problems:
-- automatically provides `Release()` logic with the folowing features:
+- automatically provides `Release()` logic with the following features:
   - protect against retuning the object back to the pool twice accidentally
   - automatic cleanup before release if `Cleanup()` struct func is defined
 - automatic init after borrow if `Init()` struct funcs is defined